 My previous post opened with, "Do I think about what happens when you die?
 Not a whole lot."
 That's right.
 I don't think about what happens to me but I think a lot about what happens to my family during the days and weeks soon after my departure.
 I think about the stuff they will need to deal with.
 Those thoughts do not make me happy.

 I will probably leave them with a physical mess.
 I am a widower.
-My wife was not a great housekeeper and I'm no better.
-At least we couldn't complain about each others lack of tidiness.
+A real poor housekeeper.
 To counter my breast beating and guilt about that mess, I have become somewhat of a fanatic about what the morticians call pre-planning.
 I don't mean just the "final arrangements."
 I do most strongly believe in setting that up before you die but I refer to the mountains of legal and business things a family must deal with, especially when a last parent dies.
 The estate must be closed.
 That can be really hairy and complex.
 You need a lawyer to draw a bunch of papers that spell it all out what happens to your assets.
 Don't let an older loved one get away with 'I don't have anything so I don't need all that.
 Just bury me in the back yard."
 If it ever was that simple, it isn't any more.

 There is a town in Wisconsin that might be the most prepared-for-death city in the whole country.
 The good people of La Crosse probably have a classier way to describe what they do.
 One writer headlined the story "The town where everybody talks about death."